List of Intercity-Express lines in Germany: 28

-Services on line 28 begin in the north of Germany, either in Hamburg, Stralsund or seasonally in Binz.
-The line runs via Leipzig, while the otherwise similar line 18 runs via Halle.
+Services on line 28 begin in Hamburg-Altona and runs via Leipzig, while the otherwise similar line 18 runs via Halle.
+One train pair runs to from Kiel.
 Only a few stops are served between Hamburg and Berlin.
 After crossing Berlin, trains run via Leipzig and Erfurt.
 In Coburg, there are three trains to the south and two trains to the north, since a stop in Coburg would cause a travel delay of about 12 minutes, making it impossible to achieve a two-hour connection with lines 18 or 28.
 Between Nuremberg and Munich all trains run via Ingolstadt, but only one service (running south) stops.
 The service runs every two hours, together with line 18 there is an hourly service between Hamburg and Nuremberg and for part of the day continuing to Munich.